MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/use-sales-hub-on-dynamics-365-mobile.md

     > [!div class="mx-imgBorder"]
     > ![Favorites and Recent items.](media/Favs_3.png "Favorites and Recent items")

-## How to use the Sales Hub app on the go
+## How to use the Sales Hub or Sales Professional app on the go

-The Sales Hub app on the Dynamics 365 for phones mobile app is designed to be your work assistant.
+The Sales Hub or Sales Professional app on the Dynamics 365 for phones mobile app is designed to be your work assistant.
 The app helps you to engage with customers, close more deals, and acts as your office assistant.

-Here are a few tasks that you can perform during your day-to-day activities by using the Sales Hub app on the Dynamics 365 for phones mobile app:
+Here are a few tasks that you can perform during your day-to-day activities by using the Sales Hub or Sales Professional app on the Dynamics 365 for phones mobile app:

 - [Plan for your day](#plan-for-your-day)